natalia-ponomarenko/drum-machine/README.md

 # drum-machine

 # Description
-- Click the buttons to play sounds(appropriate keyboard buttons are also available)
+- Click the buttons to play sounds(keyboard keys are also available)
 - Sound names are displayed in the display field
+- Volume range can be changed and displayed
--
+- Sound can be muted
+- Two sets of sounds are available

 # Links
 - [DEMO LINK](https://natalia-ponomarenko.github.io/drum-machine/)